(Photo credit: NASA)

 I love and adore this.

-Quiz 2: Who is in the cockpit of the P-51 Mustang in the picture on the left?
-Hint: He’s the guy wearing the tan shirt and white cap in the picture on the right.**
+Who is in the cockpit of the P-51 Mustang in the picture on the left?
+Hint: He’s the guy wearing the tan shirt and white cap in the 2nd photo below.

 Wolfe also describes the way grown men—hardened men: police officers along the parade route—would weep upon seeing John Glenn after his successful Earth orbit.
 Wolfe (correctly, I think) chalks it up to the notion of the single combat warrior: the designation of a single man to represent his tribe in a fight to the death against a single warrior from another tribe.
 We simple beings tend to get overwhelmed by such things.

 And I get it.
 I still get choked up every single time I hear Scott Carpenter say, “Godspeed, John Glenn,” as the countdown begins.
 (I actually can’t even think of those words without my face crumpling up.)

 The only other things that can create the same feeling of ecstasy are visiting the National Air & Space Museum (where I have been known to do the following: